MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Disable-AzureBatchJobSchedule.md

 ```

 ## DESCRIPTION
-The **Disable-AzureBatchJobSchedule** cmdlet disables an azure_2 Batch job schedule.
+The **Disable-AzureBatchJobSchedule** cmdlet disables an Azure Batch job schedule.
 If you disable a schedule, jobs are not created according to that schedule.
 You can enable a disabled schedule later.